Let Them Eat Gluten Free Cake

 split open biscuit with butter and honey

-If you're wanting a bread for your Thanksgiving table and don't feel comfortable with gluten free yeast breads, make these gluten free sweet potato biscuits.
+If you're wanting a bread for your Thanksgiving table and don't feel comfortable making gluten free yeast breads just yet, make these biscuits.
 They're both sweet and savory and are the perfect easy quick bread for your holiday table!

 Gluten Free Sweet Potato Biscuits